AdaCore/aws/readme.txt

 Here are the main changes since AWS 2.3.0 :

+   - Defaults for SOCKET and LDAP are identical on UNIX and Windows.
+     Both are disabled by default now.

    - Unregistering a non registered dispatcher now raises an exception instead of returning silently.